-Let's be honest, the frame is the heart of your bike.
-Electronic groupsets and carbon wheels are fantastic additions to your pride and joy but ultimately the frame is likely the most expensive and ride defining part.
-You can upgrade all the other bits but the frame is what everything else hangs off.
-It should be the best it can be, or at least the best you can afford.
+Let’s be honest: the frame is the heart of your bike.
+Electronic groupsets and carbon wheels are fantastic upgrades, but the frame is usually the most expensive and the most ride‑defining part of the whole setup.
+You can swap every other component over time, but the frame is the foundation everything else hangs from.
+It should be the best it can be — or at least the best you can sensibly afford.

 I've listed a few areas that can genuinely impact how a frame performs.